feymartynov/relation_checker/README.md

 The point is to call ```.relation_checker``` method on the ActiveRecord model and then we can chain it further with ```.where```, ```.order``` and others.

+## Testing

+\# TODO: add how to test this stuff

+## Contribution

+Just fork this repo and make a pull request if you wish.